canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 ## Preparation
 Duration: 4:00

-The code in this tutorial needs [Mir 0.31](https://community.ubuntu.com/t/mir-0-31-0-release/4637/6) or later.
-Mir 0.31 exists in Ubuntu 18.04 and Fedora 28 archives.
+The code in this tutorial needs Mir 0.32 or later.
+Mir 0.32 exists in Ubuntu 18.04 and Fedora 28 archives.

+negative
+: This tutorial is written in anticipation of the Mir 0.32 release.
+Until then some features mentioned may require the development version from ppa:mir-team/dev.

 On Ubuntu, it is recommended to use the mir-team/release PPA which is available for all current releases of Ubuntu.